German Cases – Explanation and Examples

 And that these German cases are responsible for the endings of adjectives, indefinite articles and when to use which personal pronoun.
 So, let’s have a closer look on each one of our four German cases below.

 The Nominative Case

 So, this is the first one of German cases, the nominative case.
-This German case is used for a person, for and animal or for a thing doing an action.
-Usually you ask the question…
+This German case is used for a person, for an animal or for a thing doing an action.
+Usually, you ask the question…

 Who (or what) did or is something?

-Also remember that nominative case is always used after the verbs “sein” (to be) and “werden” (to be).
-Well, here are some example for the nominative case with the nouns “der Hund” (the dog), “die Katze” (the cat), “das Pferd” (the horse).
+Also, remember that the nominative case is always used after the verbs “sein” (to be) and “werden” (to be).
+Well, here are some examples for the nominative case with the nouns “der Hund” (the dog), “die Katze” (the cat), “das Pferd” (the horse).

 |Definite Article||der Hund||Die Katze||Das Pferd|

 As you could see in this table, the nominative case does not necessarily change the indefinite article.
 But you will see later on how German cases have their influence on this part.

 So, here are some example sentences to illustrate this German case.